Joseph C. Hoagland: Early life and education

+Career

 In 1866 Joseph Christoffel Hoagland, his brother Cornelius Nevius Hoagland and Thomas Biddle organized the Royal Chemical Company, which later became the Royal Baking Powder Company.
 In 1868 they moved to New York, where John H. Seal and William Ziegler became agents of the company and later shareholders.

 Joseph C. Hoagland lived on Fifth Avenue, and worked at 171 Duane Street where he manufactured a brand that made millions of dollars.
 A culinary revolution was started by the powder that made cake rise and gave it more flavour.
 Hoagland excelled in marketing and branding their product with such logos such as "absolutely pure" that rendered it better advertised than other bakers.
 By the close of 19th century Royal Baking Powder was on six continents, a truly international brand.
 Hoagland was one of the "kings of New York" business world.

 He had an acrimonious split with his business partner, William Ziegler in 1888.

+Politics

 Hoagland was a presidential elector in the 1880 presidential election.

+Personal life

+On May 9, 1865, Hoagland married Caroline Compton Matlock (1842–1924), a daughter of John Matlock and Catherine Matlock (née Compton), in Montgomery, Ohio.
+They had five children;